2022 California Housing Legislation Highlights

 AB 2531 (Grayson) Requires cities to have a centralized website listing development and permit fees, zoning, and other requirements.
 Inactive.
 Held in Committee

 AB 2873 (Jones-Sawyer) Requires reporting on diversity of businesses involved in affordable housing projects applying for state tax credit funding.
-Passed Assembly 55–10
+Signed into law by the Governor.

 Affordable Housing Production

 AB 2334 (Wicks) Unlimited density and 3 extra stories of height allowed for affordable housing in areas with less driving (low vehicle travel areas where the driving is less than 85% of the regional or city average).
 Makes a few other changes to relax zoning for affordable housing.
-Passed Assembly 49–22
+Signed into law by the Governor.

 AB 2445 (Gallagher) Makes it more costly to file lawsuits opposing affordable housing, would require posting of a $500,000 bond.
 Inactive.
 Held in Committee